-We are currently minded to approve the proposed annual reconciliation of capital expenditure set out in the Revised UT5 DAAU at Appendix 1.
+Our decision is that it would be appropriate to approve the proposed annual reconciliation of capital expenditure set out in the Revised UT5 DAAU.

 Stakeholders did not raise any concerns with this proposed provision in submissions.

 While this process will be undertaken on a more frequent basis, annually rather than at the commencement of a new regulatory period, the calculation process itself is consistent with existing UT5 Undertaking arrangements.